-A mineral necessary for bone health and the regulation of heart beat, calcium can also help to reduce painful period cramps.
+A mineral necessary for bone health and the regulation of heartbeat, calcium can also help to reduce painful period cramps.

 A study published in the journal Pain Medicine found that intake of calcium supplements was effective in reducing menstrual pain intensity.

-If you want to up your take of calcium, you don’t always have to look at dairy products.
+If you want to up your take on calcium, you don’t always have to look at dairy products.
 You can get your recommended intake of 1000 mg a day by consuming supplements as well as figs, almonds, sesame seeds, and dark leafy greens.

 Grating a small piece of ginger into a cup of hot water may offer period pain relief.